 Before you file roof damage insurance claims, you may be surprised to hear that having a roofing system inspection from a roofing company can aid you!
 At SimpliRoofing, we offer residential roof insurance claims assistance, which will make the roofing claims process a whole lot easier.

 - First, we ask that you provide us with a copy of your insurance adjusters summary report, so we can review the scope of work and check all measurements to ensure all damage is fairly evaluated and reported accurately

 - Second, we match our contract to the work specified in the insurance adjuster’s summary report, including any supplements that may need to be added if the insurance adjuster missed something.

 - Third, we email or fax the signed contract to the insurance company.

 - Fourth, if there is a mortgage on the home, the mortgage company’s name will most likely be on the check along with yours.
 You will need to overnight the check for endorsement and forward the documents needed to process to your mortgage company.
 Any costs that you incur to overnight your check to be endorsed by your mortgage company, we will deduct from your price.

 Roof Insurance Claims Assistance from Your Local Roofing Experts

 At SimpliRoofing, our team of certified, expert roofing contractors are here to provide exceptional roof insurance claims assistance.
 From the first inspection to roofing system repair or replacement, we help you through every section of this process.
 Your requirements and customer experience are our first priority, and as such we take time to ensure you are completely apprised of the roofing process and your requirements are met.
 Let’s begin today!
-Call SimpliRoofing at (470) 361-2210 for roof insurance claims assistance in Atlanta, GA and the surrounding area!
+Call SimpliRoofing at (470) 361-2210 for roof insurance claims assistance in Suwanee and Atlanta, GA and the surrounding area!

 Insurance Claims – FAQ